Pipe (instrument): Reed pipe

-A reed pipe is an instrument which is similar in construction to the fipple flutes but instead of a whistle mouthpiece, has a (usually) double reed, like the oboe.
+A reed pipe is an instrument which is similar in construction to the fipple flutes but instead of a whistle mouthpiece, has a single reed (like a clarinet or bagpipe chanter) or a double reed, like the oboe.
+Examples of single-reed reedpipes include diplica, launeddas, sipsi, hornpipe, pibgorn, alboka and triple pipes.
+Examples of double-reed reedpipes include shawm, oboe, bassoon, duduk and piri.

 Hornpipe

 Hornpipes are instruments with one or more pipes that have single reeds that terminate in a resonator made of horn.
 Simple instruments may consist of little more than the reed, the pipe, and the resonator.
 More complex instruments may have multiple pipes held in a common yoke, multiple resonators, or horn mouthpieces to facilitate playing.
 They are known from a broad region extending from India in the east to Spain in the west that includes north Africa and most of Europe.